-As indicated previously following the decision of DG BUDG on early termination of the Service Level Agreement regarding the provisions of the accounting services to BEREC Office, the establishment of the BEREC Office should be amended with one additional TA post.
-A budgetary neutral solution is considered, having an accounting officer shared with another agency in the neighbourhood.
-One TA post is envisaged to serve two agencies, financed from the same expenses that are currently paid to the EC for this service.
-Considering that the BEREC Office financial and human resources for 2023 were already approved by the EU Budgetary Authority without any changes to the establishment plan, if the request for this 1 TA post will be approved by the MB, the amending budget should be approved early 2023 to be able to conclude the handover/takeover by the end of 2023.
+As indicated previously following the decision of DG BUDG on early termination of the Service Level Agreement regarding the provisions of the accounting services to the BEREC Office, the establishment plan of the BEREC Office should be increased with one temporary agent (TA) post.
+A budgetary neutral solution is considered, having an accounting officer shared with another agency.
+One TA post is envisaged to serve two agencies and to be financed from the same expenses that are currently paid to the EC for this service.
+Until reaching an agreement with another Agency of the EU for sharing the accounting officer function, the BEREC Office will assign to the job holder also the responsibility to ask as Internal Control Coordinator.